 While the activities change annually, expect a range of theatrical performances, live readings, cocktail parties, book signings, and film screenings.

-Due to NOLA’s swampland foundation, unlike most American cities, the majority of the region’s graves are presented in above-ground vaults; they’re intricately decorated and eerily stunning.
+Unlike most American cities, the majority of the region’s graves are presented in above-ground vaults, which are intricately decorated and eerily stunning.

 With a guide leading the way, you’ll learn about the tombs themselves and discover the historic figures which lay inside — none more famous than Voodoo Queen, Marie Laveau.